Knowledge has no value if it is not transmitted

 Our Areas of Focus

-The foundation is committed to innovating to advance surgical techniques and technologies for the shoulder and elbow.
-It works to develop research plans, submit rigorous ethical protocols, and conduct scientific studies.
-It also ensures the collection of reliable clinical data and the maintenance of secure databases throughout the process.
+The foundation is committed to innovation in order to advance surgical techniques and technologies for the shoulder and elbow.
+She works to develop research plans, submit rigorous ethical protocols, and conduct scientific studies.
+It also ensures that reliable clinical data is collected and that secure databases are maintained throughout the process.

-The foundation is committed to ensuring the open-access publication of research results, to contribute to shared, open, and barrier-free knowledge.
-It also works to train and raise awareness among healthcare professionals (general practitioners, emergency physicians, specialists, physiotherapists, and osteopaths) through specific seminars aimed at harmonizing care practices.
+The foundation is committed to ensuring that research results are published in open access, in order to contribute to shared, open, and accessible knowledge without barriers.
+It also works to train and raise awareness among healthcare professionals (general practitioners, emergency physicians, specialists, physiotherapists, and osteopaths) through specific seminars designed to harmonize treatment practices.

 In this dynamic, it organizes monthly multidisciplinary colloquiums dedicated to the study of complex cases, bringing together healthcare providers and patients for a common discussion.
 Finally, the foundation strives to disseminate and popularize knowledge through digital platforms and awareness campaigns on social media, thereby strengthening its scientific and societal impact